Nikita season 1: Production and release

 During February and March 2010, Maggie Q, Shane West, Lyndsy Fonseca, Xander Berkeley, Tiffany Hines, Melinda Clarke, Aaron Stanford and Ashton Holmes were all cast to star in Nikita.
 Devon Sawa was cast in a recurring role as Owen Elliot.
-Former president and chairman of Marvel Comics Stan Lee made a cameo appearance in the episode "The Guardian" after he and lead actress Q met at the 2011 San Diego Comic-Con International.
+Former president and chairman of Marvel Comics Stan Lee made a cameo appearance in the episode "The Guardian" after he and lead actress Q met at the 2011 San Diego Comic-Con.
 In October 2010, Noah Bean gained a recurring role as Ryan Fletcher.

 While presenting its 2010–11 season schedule on May 21, 2010, The CW officially confirmed the pick-up of the series and announced its intention to air Nikita after The Vampire Diaries on Thursday nights.
 The pilot episode premiered on September 9, 2010, which drew 3.6 million viewers on its initial broadcast.
 This rating became The CW's best rating of all-time on Thursdays among women.

 In October, 2010, the show was picked up for a full season, which would total 22 episodes.

 The CW have admitted they took gambles this year but said they were "thrilled that [it] paid off for us."
 The season finale aired on May 12, 2011, and was seen by 1.95 million viewers.
 The first season averaged 2.90 million viewers and a 1.1 18–49 rating per episode, ranking 210th in the television season.